quantranvn/iAB/README.md

   # Scooter Smartlight Control App

-  This is a code bundle for Scooter Smartlight Control App.
+  This is a code bundle for Scooter Smartlight Control App. <br>
   The application is available at [Scooter-Smartlight-Control-App](https://i-ab.vercel.app/).

   ## Running the code